padmakarPi/ibis-poc-demo/docs/implementation/error-handling-implementation-guide.md

 #### Props

-The Component has accepts two parameters:
+The Component has accepts three props:

 1. error (any) : The error object received from an API response or other sources.
 2. titleMessage (string?): Optional Title error for the error fallback.